mahta-beigi1999/structuring-ancient-iranian-textual-data/README.md

 - **The Achaemenid Inscriptions Dashboard**
 - **Comparative Overview of Iranian Languages**
 - **Interactive Historical Map and Timeline of Iranian Languages**
+- `screenshots/` – screenshots of the visualisations used in the thesis
+- `demo/` – a short screen recording demonstrating the interactive features of the visualisations

 Interactive versions of the visualisations are available on Tableau Public.